 DBS Is an Active Area of Parkinson's Research

 Other goals of current DBS research include treating a wider array of symptoms and a broader population of people.
 One MJFF-funded study is looking to figure out the best level of electrical stimulation to target swallowing and gait problems.
 Another MJFF-supported trial is recording individuals' unique electrical signals to understand more about depression and impulse control disorders and develop targeted treatments.
 And, we're working to fund investigators to establish a DBS registry to serve as a database of real-world, practical information on DBS (which patients get DBS for what symptoms, where leads are put in the brain, what the long-term outcomes are, etc.).
-"These collective efforts may provide novel insights and a more holistic understanding that can help doctors and researchers optimize DBS," says Jamie Hamilton, associate director of research programs at MJFF.
+"These collective efforts may provide novel insights and a more holistic understanding that can help doctors and researchers optimize DBS," says Jamie Hamilton, PhD, associate director of research programs at MJFF.
 She adds, "In the right candidate, deep brain stimulation can be a powerful treatment to ease symptoms and improve quality of life.
 What if more people could benefit from it in the future?"